gesellix/pipeline-with-gradle-and-docker/README.md

 Example project for the blog series at [http://blog-it.hypoport.de/](http://wp.me/p1E7sK-mv).

 For details about the use cases demonstrated in this project, please read the blog series first.
-You'll notice that this is a work in progress, with dedicated branches for each article.
+For every article in this series you'll find a dedicated branch.
 The master branch contains the sources for the most recent article.

 The [initial article](http://wp.me/p1E7sK-mv) ([part1.md](https://github.com/gesellix/pipeline-with-gradle-and-docker/blob/master/articles/part1.md))